-Although the Winnipeg Jets logo contains the symbol of an airplane, it currently has nothing to do with aviation, only sports.
-However, a tribute to history is preserved in a round sign as a puck because its central element is an ultra-fast fighter against a red maple leaf.
+Although the Winnipeg Jets logo contains the symbol of an airplane, it currently has no relation to aviation; it is only related to sports.
+Yet, a nod to history is preserved in the round emblem resembling a hockey puck, as its central element is a supersonic fighter jet against a background of a red maple leaf.

 Winnipeg Jets: Brand overview